Phoenix

 Vacuum Extraction Injuries

 The vacuum extractor has become more popular than forceps in recent years, although there is growing evidence that it may be the more dangerous of the two methods.
 It should never be used without a compelling reason and valid informed consent.
-Also, vacuum extraction should not be used if the baby’s head is too large for the mother’s pelvis, if the baby’s head is too far up in the birth canal, or if the baby requires repositioning.

 When a vacuum extractor is not used properly, serious injuries may occur, including: